bluss/pyproject-local-kernel/FAQ.md

 If you just prefix that command with `rye run`, `uv run`, `poetry run`, `pdm run`, `hatch run`, etc, then you get a kernel invocation that executes in the current pyproject's environment.
-That's basically the whole magic of this package, it doesn't need to do more.
+That's basically the whole magic of this package, it doesn't need to do more (well, if it only were *that* easy..)

+To break it down:

+- You install `jupyterlab` and `pyproject-local-kernel` together.
+- Then you have projects defined in a `pyproject.toml` for each notebook project

 ## Why do I have to install `ipykernel` manually?